-Seasonality of Endemic HCoVs
+Seasonality of endemic hcovs

-Figure 1 shows the seasonality patterns of antibody responses to endemic HCoVs after adjustment for age, sex, and BMI.
-For all pairings of the 3 immunoglobulin classes with the 4 endemic HCoVs except anti-NL63 IgM, this model indicates statistically significant seasonal variations (anti-NL63 IgM, P = .07; all others, P < .001), with peaks in winter and spring (around August to November; Supplementary Figure 1).
-In addition, for all immunoglobulin and endemic HCoV combinations except anti-229E IgG (P = .06), the model indicated a statistically significant (P < .001 for each) increase over time.
-These patterns remained robust in sensitivity analyses without or with extended covariate adjustment (Supplementary Figures 1 and 2).
+Figure 1 shows the seasonality patterns of antibody responses to endemic HCoVs after adjusting for age, sex, and BMI.
+For all pairings of the three immunoglobulin classes with the four endemic HCoVs except anti-NL63 IgM, this model indicates statistically significant seasonal variations (anti-NL63 IgM: p=0.069; all others: p<0.001) with peaks in winter and spring (around August to November; Figure S1A).
+In addition, for all immunoglobulin and HCoV combinations except anti-229E IgG (p=0.06), the model indicated a statistically significant (p<0.001 for each) increase over time.
+These patterns remained robust in sensitivity analyses without or with extended covariate adjustment (Figures S1-S2).